morgoe/morgoe.github.io/_posts/blog/2015-06-30-affordance-for-overflowing-content.markdown

 ![image from Google Inbox or something similar][material-design]
 <figcaption><a href="https://dribbble.com/shots/2238573-Google-I-O-App-Layer-Visualization">Google I/O App Layer Visualization</a> by Roman Nurik.</figcaption>

-There’s lots of implementations of this solution on the web, but they all use JavaScript.
+There are lots of implementations of this solution on the web, but they all use JavaScript.
 This means that for each scroll event, the browser needs to do a bunch of maths to calculate whether you’re at the top of the list or not, which is very expensive.
 So let’s do it with CSS.

 <p data-height="450" data-theme-id="0" data-slug-hash="rVepxe" data-default-tab="result" data-user="morgoe" class='codepen'>See the Pen <a href='http://codepen.io/morgoe/pen/rVepxe/'>Affordance for Overflowing Content</a> by Morgan Carter (<a href='http://codepen.io/morgoe'>@morgoe</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>